nour-elghareeb/pincode-lock/README.md

         pinLockView.setPin("1234");

         // Make your activity/fragment implement a PinCodeLockListener or create a new instance and set a listener. pinLockView.setPinChangeListener(this);

+        // Setting mode
+        pinLockView.setMode(PinLockMode.VERIFY);

     }

      /**
          * Called when a pin length change occur
          * @param pin String: current pin
          */
-    @Override
-    public void onPinChange(String pin) {
+        void onPinChange(String pin);
-        Log.w(TAG, pin);
-    }

         /**
          * Called when pin code reaches pre-set required length to apply custom pin-verification
          * @param pin String: current pin
          */
-    @Override
-    public void onPinReachRequiredLength(String pin) {

-    }
+        boolean onPinReachRequiredLength(String pin);

         /**
          * Called when pin code's length reaches pre-set maximum value.

+         * @param pin String: current pin
          * @return false to clear pin and start default error animation,
          * True to consume event in the listener
          */
-    @Override
-    public boolean onPinReachMaxLength(String pin) {
+        boolean onPinReachMaxLength(String pin);
-        return false;
-    }
         /**
          * <p>Called when user re-attempt to enter PIN code and still has attempts left.</p>
-     * <p>Attempts increase by either reaching the max pin length or hitting the backspace the
+         * <p>Attempts increase by either reaching the max pin length or hitting the pincodelock_backspace_icon the
          * pre-set max limit of consecutive touches</p>
          * @param fromClear true when the attempt was caused by max-length clear, false when a
-     *                  consecutive backspace limit was reached
+         *                  consecutive pincodelock_backspace_icon limit was reached
+         * @param attemptNumber current number of attempts
-     * @return false to start default error animation, true to consume event in the listener */
+         * @return false to start default error animation, true to consume event in the listener */ boolean onPinReAttempt(boolean fromClear, int attemptNumber);
-    @Override
-    public boolean onPinReAttempt(boolean fromClear) {
-        return false;
-    }

         /**
          * Called when user reach the pre-set limit of attempts.
 Default is 30 seconds
          * @param attemptLimitReachedCount the number of times user reached limit.
          * @return false to disable input for the pre-set freeze duration.
          */
-    @Override
-    public boolean onPinAttemptReachLimit(int attemptLimitReachedCount) {
+        boolean onPinAttemptReachLimit(int attemptLimitReachedCount);
-        return false;
-    }

         /**
+         * Called when user click on the extra pin (bottom-left)
+         * @param currentMode current view mode
+         * @param currentPin current pin
+         * @param pinToBeConfirmed pin user chose that need to be confirmed (always null unless the mode
+         *                         is #CONFIRMED
+         * @return false to apply default action, true to consume event in the listener */ boolean onExtraPinClick(PinLockMode currentMode, String currentPin, @Nullable String pinToBeConfirmed);
+        /**
          * Called whenever app user input is enabled/disabled when attempts run out.
-     * @param isEnabled true if enabled, false if disabled */
+         * @param isEnabled true if enabled, false if disabled */ void onPinClickableStateChanged(boolean isEnabled);

-    @Override
-    public void onPinFreezeStateChanged(boolean isEnabled) {
-    }
+        /**
+         * Called whenever PinLockView mode changed internally or externally
+         * @param mode current mode.
+         * @return false to apply default action, true to consume event in the listener */ boolean onPinModeChanged(PinLockMode mode);

+        /**
+         * Called when user clicks on any pin while the view is not clickable..
+         */
+        void onDisabledPinClick();
 }

 ```